openedx/edx-documentation/en_us/edx_style_guide/source/WorkingWithEdXDocSource.rst

-This section provides information about the tools used to create edX documentation, and gives guidelines for translating or updating documentation in the edx-documentation Github repository.
+This section provides information about the tools used to create edX documentation, and gives guidelines for translating or updating documentation in the edx-documentation GitHub repository.

 For information, see the following topics.